budgierless/vllama/README.md

     ```bash
     ./helpers/start_dockerized_vllama.sh
     ```
     `vllama` will then be available at `http://localhost:11435/v1` and will be exposed to all devices in the network by default.
+You can test if the server is alive by running `curl http://localhost:11435/v1/models`.

 ## Development